德州儀器 (TXN) 2024 Q1 法說會逐字稿

 Rafael R. Lizardi - CFO and Senior VP of Finance & Operations

-• Operating expenses in the quarter were $933 million, flat from a year ago and about as expected.
-On a trailing 12-month basis, operating expenses were $3.7 billion or 22% of revenue.
-Operating profit was $1.3 billion in the quarter or 35% of revenue and was down 34% from the year ago quarter.
-Net income in the first quarter was $1.1 billion or $1.20 per share.
-Earnings per share included a $0.10 benefit that was not in our original guidance, primarily due to the sale of a property.
+• Net income in the first quarter was $1.1 billion, or $1.20 per share.
+Earnings per share included a 10-cent benefit that was not in our original guidance, primarily due to the sale of a property.

 • Let me now comment on our capital management results, starting with our cash generation.
 Cash flow from operations was $1 billion in the quarter and $6.3 billion on a trailing 12-month basis.
 Capital expenditures were $1.2 billion in the quarter and $5.3 billion over the last 12 months.
 Free cash flow on a trailing 12-month basis was $940 million.

-現在讓我從我們的現金產生開始評論我們的資本管理結果。本季營運現金流為 10 億美元,過去 12 個月營運現金流為 63 億美元。本季資本支出為 12 億美元,過去 12 個月資本支出為 53 億美元。過去 12 個月的自由現金流為 9.4 億美元。
+現在,讓我評論一下我們的資本管理結果,從現金產生開始。本季經營現金流為 10 億美元,過去 12 個月經營現金流為 63 億美元。本季的資本支出為 12 億美元,過去 12 個月的資本支出為 53 億美元。過去 12 個月的自由現金流為 9.4 億美元。

-• In the quarter, we paid $1.2 billion in dividends.
-And in the past 12 months, we returned $4.8 billion to our owners.
-Our balance sheet remains strong with $10.4 billion of cash and short-term investments at the end of the first quarter.
+• Our balance sheet remains strong with $10.4 billion of cash and short-term investments at the end of the first quarter.
 In first quarter, we issued $3 billion in debt.
 Total debt outstanding is now $14.3 billion with a weighted average coupon of 3.8%.

-本季度,我們支付了 12 億美元的股息。在過去 12 個月裡,我們向所有者返還了 48 億美元。我們的資產負債表依然強勁,截至第一季末現金和短期投資為 104 億美元。第一季度,我們發行了 30 億美元的債務。目前未償債務總額為 143 億美元,加權平均票面利率為 3.8%。
+我們的資產負債表依然強勁,截至第一季末,現金和短期投資為 104 億美元。第一季度,我們發行了 30 億美元的債務。目前未償還債務總額為 143 億美元,加權平均票面利率為 3.8%。

-• Inventory at the end of the quarter was $4.1 billion, up $84 million from the prior quarter, and days were 235, up 16 days sequentially.
-For the second quarter, we expect TI revenue in the range of $3.65 billion to $3.95 billion and earnings per share to be in the range of $1.05 to $1.25.
-We continue to expect our effective tax rate to be about 13%.
+• For the second quarter, we expect TI revenue in the range of $3.65 billion to $3.95 billion and earnings per share to be in the range of $1.05 to $1.25.

-季末庫存為 41 億美元,比上季增加 8,400 萬美元,天數為 235 天,比上一季增加 16 天。我們預計 TI 第二季營收將在 36.5 億美元至 39.5 億美元之間,每股收益將在 1.05 美元至 1.25 美元之間。我們仍然預計有效稅率約為 13%。
+對於第二季度,我們預計 TI 收入將在 36.5 億美元至 39.5 億美元之間,每股收益將在 1.05 美元至 1.25 美元之間。

 • In closing, we will stay focused in the areas that add value in the long term.
-We continue to invest in our competitive advantages, which are manufacturing and technology, a broad product portfolio, reach of our channels and diverse and long-lived positions.
-We will continue to strengthen these advantages through disciplined capital allocation and by focusing on the best opportunities, which we believe will enable us to continue to deliver free cash flow per share growth over the long term.
+We continue to invest in our competitive advantages, which are manufacturing and technology, a broad product portfolio, reach of our channels, and diverse and long-lived positions.

 • With that, let me turn it back to Dave.